Economics & Finance Courses

 Offered: as needed

-ECO 3110 MONEY, BANKING AND FINANCIAL MARKETS (3 credits)
+ECO 3110 MONEY, BANKING AND FINANCIAL MARKETS (3)

-The functions of money and financial markets, commercial bank operations, the Federal Reserve System, the macro economy, and the impact of monetary policy upon economic stabilization and growth.
+The functions of money and financial markets, commercial bank operations, the Federal Reserve System, the macroeconomy, and the impact of monetary policy upon economic stabilization and growth.

 Offered: fall

-ECO 3140 INTERMEDIATE MACROECONOMICS (3 credits)
+ECO 3140 INTERMEDIATE MACROECONOMICS (3)

 This course covers the models and techniques used in modern macroeconomic theory.
 It examines the theoretical models developed to analyze the economic forces that drive the economy in the short and the long run.
 Emphasis is placed on macroeconomic policies and the role of the government in the economy.
 Also, it describes the basic features of an open, global economy.
 Students are encouraged to explore the potential and limitations of macroeconomic theory in addressing real-world problems.